YSC Pool Rules

 Pool furniture is to be used appropriately.
-Lounge chairs are restricted to adults only.
 Other chairs must not be used as playground equipment.

-All families must sign in daily when they enter the pool grounds and all guests must be logged on the sheet.
+All families must sign in daily when they enter the pool grounds and all guests must be accounted for

 No skateboards, scooters, lacrosse sticks, or water guns are permitted in the pool area.

 No skateboards, scooters, bicycles, roller skates or roller blades are permitted on the tennis courts.